 I loved the guided visit of the castle with its baroque work of art and wonderful frescos, but I was also itching to be outdoors under the warm sun.
 Vänern is the largest lake in Europe with an archipelago of thousands of islands.
 The new pier outside the Victoriahuset Visitor Centre is a great spot to spend a lazy summer afternoon.

 Gardener Simon Irvine gave us a tour of the castle’s vegetable garden (Lilla Slottsträdgården) and explained how the local produce is used to prepare seasonal dishes at Hvita Hjorten (The White Hart).
 The restaurant is located inside the visitor centre, a modern space with glass walls overlooking the archipelago and gorgeous hotel rooms on the first floor.

 Hvita Hjorten’s kitchen sources its raw ingredients from the garden, from local fishermen, farmers and vegetable growers.
 The restaurant is certified by Taste of West Sweden and this year won an award for sustainable gastronomy in Sweden’s prestigious White Guide.

 Stay at Bjertorp Slott

-For a blissfully relaxing country escape in West Sweden, I recommend Bjertorp Manor Hotel in Kvänum (1h30′ drive from Gothenburg-Landvetter Airport).
-Bjertorp Slott is surrounded by landscaped gardens and the Vara-Bjertorp’s golf club.
+For a blissfully relaxing country escape in West Sweden, I recommend Bjertorp Slott in Kvänum (1h30′ drive from Gothenburg-Landvetter Airport).
+Bjertorp Manor Hotel is surrounded by landscaped gardens and the Vara-Bjertorp’s golf club.